yeguacelestial/reservamos-challenge/README.md

 ## Run locally with Docker

+Create a `.env` file with the following API Key (OpenWeather API Key with subscription for one-call requests):

+    OPENWEATHER_API_KEY="<your-api-key>"

-First, build the project with docker:
+Build the project with docker:

     $ docker compose -f local.yml build